-Yes, you might save money on your monthly payments with a lower interest rate, but remember that you also have to pay closing costs and other fees to get a new loan.
+Yes, you might save money on your monthly mortgage payments with a lower interest rate.
+However, remember that you also have to pay closing costs and other fees to get a new loan.

-Also, consider that your newly refinanced loan usually extends the length of your loan back to 30 years, regardless of how long you have been paying down your current loan.
-Not only does that mean it will take longer to pay off your house, you’ll also be paying that interest for longer.
+Also, consider that your newly refinanced loan usually extends the length of your loan back to 30 years.
+This is regardless of how long you have been paying down your current loan.
+That means it will take longer to pay off your house, and you’ll also be paying that interest for longer.

-If you’ve been paying on your home for 10 years, that’s a long time to add back onto your mortgage, especially while making additional interest payments.
-Before you refinance, make sure you consider all of the financial implications, not just your new monthly mortgage payment.
+If you’ve been paying on your home for 10 years, that’s a lot of time to add back onto your mortgage.
+You’ll also have to pay more in interest.
+So, before you refinance, make sure you consider all the financial implications, not just your new monthly mortgage payment.

-Your lender can help you estimate what expenses you’re likely to incur so have an in-depth conversation before making a decision.
+Your lender can help you estimate what expenses you’re likely to incur, so have an in-depth conversation before deciding.

 Credit scores and interest rates go hand in hand.
 As with all loans, a higher credit score results in lower interest rates, saving you money every month.
 This really adds up on mortgages because you’re paying the loan off for so long.
-And even if you don’t have the best credit in the world, you still might be able to get approved for a home loan.
+And even if you don’t have excellent credit, you still might be able to get approved for a home loan.

-Start off by shopping around for lenders.
+Start by shopping around for mortgage lenders.
 You’re under no obligation to use the same lender as your initial mortgage, and it’s good to compare several offers.

-Refinanced loans can be structured in any number of ways and some may work for you better than others.
+Refinanced home loans can be structured in several ways, and some may work for you better than others.
 For example, you might want to roll closing costs into the loan rather than paying them in cash up front.

-If you plan on staying in your home for a long time, it may be worth paying an extra point at closing in order to get a better interest rate.
-Think about what your goals are in refinancing and talk to each lender about the different ways you can achieve them.
+If you intend to stay in your home for a long time, it may be worth paying an extra point at closing to get a better interest rate.
+Think about what your goals are in refinancing.
+Talk to each lender about the different ways you can achieve them.

-A good lender can also help you prepare for getting approved with your current credit score.
+A good loan officer can also help you prepare for mortgage refinance approval, even with a lower credit score.
 If you can, demonstrate that you have strong cash reserves by putting extra money in the bank.

-You’re more likely to be approved for a loan if you have money on hand that is accessible because it shows that you’ll be able to pay for your loan even if your monthly budget is tight at times.
+Mortgage lenders are more likely to approve you for a mortgage loan if you have money on hand that is accessible.
+It shows that you’ll be able to pay for your loan even if your monthly budget is tight at times.

 Another helpful move is to strategically pay down some of your debt.
 Although each lender’s exact requirements vary, most like to see a debt to income ratio of less than 41%.

 To strengthen your application, consider making a few extra payments to lower your debt amount even more.
-It may take a few months for those numbers to be reflected on your credit report, so ask your lender to perform a rapid rescore if you’re in a hurry.
+However, your credit report may not reflect those numbers for a few months, so ask your lender to perform a rapid rescore if you’re in a hurry.

-If your bad credit is still holding you back from qualifying for a refinanced mortgage, you also have the option of adding a cosigner to the loan.
+If a bad credit score is still holding you back from refinancing a mortgage, you also have the option of applying with a non-occupying cosigner.

-This basically means that someone else with better credit can help get you approved without having to be an owner of the property title.
-They’ll be responsible for the loan until they’re removed, which can only be done through another refinance or selling the home.
+This basically means that someone else with better credit history can help get you approved without having to be an owner of the property title.
+However, they’ll be responsible for the loan until they’re removed, which can only be done through another refinance or selling the home.

 The catch with having a cosigner is that they are also financially responsible for paying the mortgage.
-So if for some reason you can’t make the payments, your cosigner’s credit will also suffer — even if the loan gets all the way to foreclosure.
+If you can’t make your monthly payment, your cosigner’s credit score will also suffer; even if the loan goes to foreclosure.

-You definitely want a strong and trusting relationship with a cosigner and talk about what would happen in a worst-case scenario.
+Having a strong, trusting relationship with your cosigner is imperative.
+Discuss with them what might happen in the worst-case scenario.
 Would the cosigner help make payments or be ok with having their credit diminished?
 Have an honest conversation to make sure you’re both comfortable with every possible scenario.

-Once you’re ready to apply, you’ll need to supply the lender with similar documentation as you did when you first applied for a mortgage.
+Once you’re ready to apply, you’ll need to supply the loan officer with similar documentation as you did when you first applied for a mortgage.
 This could include pay stubs, tax returns, and bank statements so they can determine your ability to repay the loan.

 Another important part of the process if the home appraisal where a professional appraiser comes to your house and assesses its current value.